-Inventories consist primarily of raw material, sliding sleeve components, assembled sliding sleeves that are sold as part of our Multistage Unlimited systems or sold separately and certain components used to construct our frac isolation assemblies.
+Inventories consist primarily of raw material, sliding sleeve components, assembled sliding sleeves and certain components used to construct our frac isolation assemblies.
 Inventories are stated at the lower of cost or estimated net realizable value.
 Cost is determined at standard costs approximating the first-in first-out basis.
 We continuously evaluate inventories, based on an analysis of inventory levels, historical sales experience and future sales forecasts, to determine obsolete, slow-moving and excess inventory.
 Adjustments to reduce such inventory to its estimated recoverable value have been recorded by management as an adjustment to cost of sales.